-You will be required to travel to main campus for scheduled training and/or testing at certain points in the program.
+You will be required to travel to ODU's School of Nursing in Virginia Beach or scheduled training and/or testing at certain points in the program.
 An important feature of ODU's CNS program is our collaboration with Eastern Virginia Medical School's Standardized Patient Program, one of the largest in the U.S. with more than 115 standardized patients ages 14 to 84.
 These highly specialized actors provide safe practicum experiences where you will learn and refine clinical skills.
 You will also complete a clinical practicum experience.

 ODU's Bachelor of Science in Nursing, Master of Science in Nursing, and Doctor of Nursing Practice are accredited by the Commission on Collegiate Nursing Education.
 This CNS program is approved by the Virginia Joint Boards of Nursing and Medicine.